 We’ve tested the device with Bluetooth headsets and speakers and we were able to get strong, solid connections.
 We’ve also tested the iOS 10.3.3 update with a couple of different routers (including eero) and we haven’t noticed anything out of the ordinary.
 LTE and 4G data connections from AT&T are reliable as well.

 We haven’t stumbled upon any experience-breaking bugs (random reboots, extreme lag) though Chrome has crashed a few times on the iPhone 5.

 We’ve also noticed a bit of keyboard lag on the iPhone 5 and it continues to plague the device months after the update’s release.
 That’s something to think about if you haven’t installed iOS 10.3.3 yet.

-If you’re on the fence about downloading the iOS 10.3.3 beta on your phone or tablet, take a look at our list of reasons to, and not to, install the beta on your device.
+If you need additional feedback about iOS 10.3.3 and its changes, take a look at our reasons to, and not to, install the iOS 10.3.3 update.

-Apple is currently signing off on iOS 10.3.2 and iOS 10.3.1 which means you can drop back down to either one of those if your device starts to struggle on iOS 10.3.3.
+Apple’s no longer signing off on iOS 10.3.2 which means you can’t drop back down to it if your device starts to struggle on iOS 10.3.3.
 This is a permanent change.

 iOS 10.3.3 Update: What’s New